Financial Aid FAQs

 How do I drop or withdraw from a class?

-During Regular Registration day(s) students can drop or add courses through Pioneer Pass.
+During Regular Registration day(s) students can drop or add courses through their Pioneer Pass account.

-From the first day of the term through the 10% point of the semester the student must come to Student Services to complete the Official Course Refund Request Form.
+From the first day of the term through the 10% point of the semester, the student can complete the Add/Drop form online or come to Student Services to complete the Official Course Refund Request Form.
 Refunds up to the 10% point of the semester will be 75% of tuition and fee charges.
+The 10% point for full-term and A and B-term are different.
+See dates below.

 After the 10% point of the semester, students must inform the course instructor, who will complete and submit the Withdrawal notification.
 There are no tuition refunds for any course withdrawals after the 10% point of the semester.